PRIYANKADEVYADAV15/RTL-Design-and-Synthesis-using-Sky130/README.md

 ![image](https://github.com/user-attachments/assets/f891ca86-eb5c-48d5-bf98-7226ca6a531a)

 **Step 2: Execute the output file**
-We will se a file `a.out` being created, we will execute this output file.</br>
+We will see a file `a.out` being created, we will execute this output file.</br>
 ```tcl
 ./a.out
 ```